 They can earn as much as $1M to $2M per year!!!
 Take a look at this transcript of a hearing held because an insurance exam doctor was caught lying at a trial.
 The doctor testified the exam was 20-25 minutes when it was really 3 minutes.
 The transcript shows the doctor earned $2 million dollars per year doing insurance exams!
 Also, watch the videos listed at the bottom of this page about doctors writing reports for State Farm.

 Obviously, just as your deposition is of vital importance to your case, your physical exams are also crucial.
 Most attorneys allow their clients to go to the defense physical alone!
-I rarely see a lawyer at these exams.
-A very few attorneys will have a paralegal or an attorney accompany their client to the physical.
-We do a lot more.
-We have our own doctor with us at your exam!
+A few attorneys will have a paralegal accompany their client to the physical.
+But paralegals are not trained about what to do at defense medical exams.

-The reason your attorney should be with you is to make sure that you do not fill out information on the form which can be used against you to damage your case; to make sure that the doctor does not ask you questions about how your accident occurred; to make sure that the doctor does not take x-rays, blood tests or any other invasive test; and to observe the physical and write a report of everything that was done.
+The reason you need someone experienced with defense medical exams with you is to make sure that you do not fill out information on the form which can be used against you to damage your case; to make sure that the doctor does not ask you questions about how your accident occurred; to make sure that the doctor does not take x-rays, blood tests or any other invasive test; and to observe the physical and write a report of everything that was done.

 Dateline: The Paper Chase Pt 1 of 4 State Farm used a doctor’s “paper review” (a/k/a peer review) to rule that injuries were not related to the accident and deny payment